pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

 uiexperiencescanner -m BlockedPages -t contoso -c 7a5c1615-997a-4059-a784-db2245ec7cc1 -s eOb6h+s805O/V3DOpd0dalec33Q6ShrHlSKkSra1FFw=
 ```

+## There's a large amount of lists logged...is this normal?
+By default the scanner will output all the lists which cannot render their default view page using modern.
+Since Microsoft did not implement all possible features in the modern list UI (e.g. managed metadata navigation) these lists are logged as well.
+If you want to filter out the lists which are not able to show in modern because of out of the box reasons then you've two options:
+- Filter the CSV file on "Only blocked by OOB reaons" = FALSE
+- Use the -o (-excludelistsonlyblockedbyoobreaons) command line parameter which will skip logging these lists

-## How can I decrease the time it takes to scan the environment
+## How can I decrease the time it takes to scan the environment?
 If you've a very large environment the scan will take a long time since it will have to process all libraries in your tenant.
 Use below tips to speed up the scanning:
 - Run the scan on an Azure VM hosted in the same region as your SharePoint Online tenant, this will optimize the network traffic between the scanner and SharePoint Online
 - Use the -r (see later in the chapter) parameter to for example only scan the sites that start with A,B,C,D on one machine, E,F,G,H on the next one,...This way you can have parallel scans running each handling a subset of site collections.
 This however means you'll need to manually combine the resulting CSV files